 2. Getting an appropriate cryptocurrency wallet

 The next tool that you need is a cryptocurrency wallet which can hold Ether, the Ethereum blockchain’s native currency.
-OpenSea currently supports 11 wallets, but MetaMask would be the most convenient, especially if you’re actively trading cryptocurrency.
+OpenSea currently supports 11 wallets.

 And if you’re wondering, yes, Ether is indeed the cryptocurrency used to purchase NFTs.
 It’s also used to pay the transaction fees (also known as gas) associated with minting, buying, and selling NFTs.
 But more on that later.

 With regards to MetaMask, installation is easy because it’s a simple browser extension for either Google Chrome, Mozilla Firefox, Brave, or Microsoft Edge.
 It’s also available on iOS or Android if you prefer using your smartphone or tablet.